jjemi8884/CSB310-Collab-Wiki-3-Prog-Lang-Deep-Dive/Wiki3ProgramDeepDive.md

 1.Primary Data Types: These data types are built-in or predefined data types and can be used directly by the users to declare variables.
 These include int, char, boolean, floating point, double floating point, valueless or void, wide character.

-2.Derived Data Types: Derived Data types that are derived from the primitive or built-in datatypes are referred to as derived data types.
+2.Derived Data Types: Derived Data types that are derived from the primitive or built-in data types are referred to as derived data types.
 These are function, Array, Pointer, Reference.

 3.Abstract or User-Defined data Types: These data types are defined by the user itself.
 These can be class, structure, union and enumeration.

 ## Expressions
+### Author: Rojee Koju

 C++ expression consists of operators, constants, and variables which are arranged according to the rules of the language.
 It can also contain function calls which return values.
 An expression can consist of one or more operands, zero or more operators to compute a value.